CLAS 3028 - Cities Silk & Spice Routes in Roman Archaeology

 - Assessment must maintain academic standards.

-Tutorial paper: students present and write up a tutorial paper ca 1000 words from questions provided in the tutorial programme (on MyUni with reading list provided).
-The paper must be handed in at that tutorial in hard copy. = 10% weighting
+Tutorial paper ca 100 words: one tutorial paper ca 1000 words from questions provided in the tutorial programme (on MyUni with reading list provided).
+Submitted on the Monday of the week when the topic is discussed in class =10% weighting

 Exam: a 2-hour exam with essay-type answers, to be held at the end of semester - 35% weighting.